Yitta/React_exe/README.md

 - 12/08 modify README.md for better use
 - 13/08 add clickable marks on map
 - 14/08 add detail information box on map
+- 15/08 use props and state for data transfer
 ## Installation and Start
 ### Browser
 ```